SSV-embedded/PyDSlog/README.md

 # PyDSlog

 This app is installed by default on the RMG/941.
-It allows to read the sensor values coming from the serial RS485 interface or via MQTT and stores them in CSV files which can easily be uploaded to AWS S3 thanks to an S3 integration.
-It is also possible to stream the values directly to the AWS IoT Core.
+It allows to read the sensor values coming from the serial RS485 interface or via MQTT and stores them in CSV files.

 PyDSlog claims to make the data acquisition for machine learning and AI applications in the RMG/941 fast and easy.